Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF (NYSEARCA:FDIS)

 Source: FDIS

-From a style point of view, FDIS has been classified as a large-cap growth fund in the Morningstar database, although admittedly, not all the key holdings have demonstrated growth characteristics over the years.Yet still, I suspect a number of growth stocks in this ETF could be susceptible to fund outflows as the growth segment feels overbought, and you’re likely to see some rotation into value names; in fact, it looks as though this shift may have already begun.
-As you can see from the long-term value/growth chart, from 2009 to 2020, the value/growth ratio has tended to oscillate between 0.625x-0.825x; in 2020 we saw this plunge to record lows of 0.45x.
+From a style point of view, FDIS has been classified as a large-cap growth fund in the Morningstar database, although admittedly, not all the key holdings have demonstrated growth characteristics over the years.
+Yet still, I suspect a number of growth stocks in this ETF could be susceptible to fund outflows as the growth segment feels overbought, and you’re likely to see some rotation into value names; in fact, it looks as though this shift may have already begun.

+As you can see from the long-term value/growth chart, from 2009 to 2020, the value/growth ratio has tended to oscillate between 0.625x-0.825x; in 2020, we saw this plunge to record lows of 0.45x.
 However, since the start of November, there has been a pickup in this ratio and it currently trades at 0.48x.
 Going forward, I would expect a quest towards further mean-reversion, and whilst we may not get back to historical highs, there is still sufficient scope for this ratio to improve; this shift would be bad for the prospects of some key growth stocks of FDIS.

 Source: Stockcharts.com